Skip to main content

 • The default HTTPS listener action forwards to the events ingestion target group.

-• Additional listener rules route the dashboard backend and Kafka UI by hostname.
+• Additional listener rules route the dashboard backend, scoring service, and Kafka UI by hostname.

 Current exposure notes